volkandindar/agartha/README.md

 A little bit more details:
 1. What's username for the session you provide.
 You can add up to 4 different users and each user will have a different color to make it more readable.
 	- 'Add User' for adding user sessions to matrix.
-	- You can change Http request method between 'GET' and POST.
+	- You can change Http request method between 'GET', 'POST' or 'Dynamic', which bases on proxy history.
 	- 'Reset' button clear all contents.
 	- 'Run' button execute the task and the result will show user access matrix.
 	- 'Warnings' indicates possible issues in different colors.